ArtifactDB/gypsum-worker/README.md

 Run `wrangler publish` to deploy to Cloudflare Workers.
 This will create an API at `https://<WORKER_NAME>.<ACCOUNT_NAME>.workers.dev`.
 See [here](https://developers.cloudflare.com/workers/platform/environments) for instructions on publishing to a custom domain.

+## Comments on deletion

+Administrators have access to rather dangerous `DELETE` endpoints.
+These violate **gypsum**'s immutability contract and should be used sparingly.
+In particular, administrators must ensure that no other project links to the to-be-deleted files, otherwise those links will be invalidated.
+This check involves going through all the manifest files and is currently a manual process.
+Clients may also need to flush their caches if the `..summary` files corresponding to a deleted project cannot be found.